 Zeolite Adsorption System

-Capital costs for the zeolite adsorption system are based on CAPDETWork’s™ modeling approach for activated carbon adsorption.
+Capital costs for the zeolite adsorption system are based on CAPDETWorks™ modeling approach for activated carbon adsorption.
 Vessel size based on the CAPDETWorks™ activated carbon design approach was compared to that of the zeolite adsorption system to determine applicability of the cost assessment approach.
 Vessel size estimated using the CAPDETWorks™ design approach is within one percent of the volume of the zeolite system.
 Cost estimation Equation 40 through Equation 45 are originally intended to be applicable for a system flowrate between 0.5 and 10 MGD.
-Justification of the applicability of the cost estimation approach to smaller system flowrates is included in Section A.2.2.
+Justification of the applicability of the cost estimation approach to smaller system flowrates is included in Appendix Section A.2.2.

 Two parallel zeolite adsorption vessels are required to provide back-up capacity and to maintain continuous operation during the two hour regeneration cycle.
 The cost of two stainless steel vessels was estimated using Equation 40.